 Managing Your Debt When You Have Bad Credit

-If you do not properly manage your debt after taking out a loan with a high-interest rate due to bad credit, you can quickly get caught in a financial trap that seems inescapable.
+If you do not properly manage your debt after taking out a loan with a high-interest rate, you can quickly get caught in a financial trap that seems inescapable.
 So, how should you go about managing your debt?
 This can be a tricky question, and again, depends on your own unique situation.
-However, here are a few things to consider to help keep you out of trouble:
+However, here are a few things to consider to stay out of trouble:

 - Ensure you have enough income and ample cash flow to pay down your debt

 - Pay down the debt as quickly as possible